Lisa Hannigan discography

 Hannigan has also been involved in numerous side projects.
 She provided backing vocals on one track from Mic Christopher's Skylarkin' album which was finished by Christopher's friends after his death in 2001.
 She performs three tracks which feature on the soundtrack of the film Goldfish Memory alongside Damien Rice, had a UK hit with the Burmese protest song "Unplayed Piano" and she also features on the albums Burn the Maps by The Frames and Not Fade Away by David Kitt.
 The singer also worked on self-titled album of The Cake Sale project, a 2007 Oxfam collaboration by mainly Irish musicians, on which she provided vocals on three tracks, including the "Some Surprise" duet with Gary Lightbody, which later featured on the U.S. television series Grey's Anatomy.

-Hannigan has performed a number of covers, including "Get the Party Started" by P!ink, which featured as a duet with Damien Rice on Even Better Than the Real Thing Vol. 1 a charity compilation CD released in Ireland in 2003 and "Upside Down" by Diana Ross, which featured on the 2008 charity album Even Better Than the Disco Thing.
+Hannigan has performed a number of covers, including "Get the Party Started" by P!nk, which featured as a duet with Damien Rice on Even Better Than the Real Thing Vol. 1 a charity compilation CD released in Ireland in 2003 and "Upside Down" by Diana Ross, which featured on the 2008 charity album Even Better Than the Disco Thing.
 She also contributed to the 2009 charity album, Sparks n' Mind, released in aid of Aware.